Dancheong

 The Dancheong is usually used in important places, such as temples and palaces, and can even be found on the eaves of temple's roofs with patterns of animals (e.g. dragons, lions, cranes).
 Dancheong also functions not only as decoration, but also for practical purposes such as to protect building surfaces against temperature and to make the crudeness of materials less conspicuous.
 It also protects the wood against insects, prolonging its lifetime.
-Applying dancheong on the surfaces of buildings require trained skills, and artisans called dancheongjang (단청장) designed the painted patterns.
+Applying dancheong on the surfaces of buildings require trained skills, and artisans called dancheongjang (단청장 丹青匠) designed the painted patterns.
 The Dancheonjang are considered living national treasures in South Korea and are classified as being part of the National Intangible Cultural Heritage by the Cultural Heritage Administration in South Korea.

-While Dancheong origins was in ancient mural paintings, it has developed the distinctive characteristics compared to the other countries with similar forms of architectural paintings and became the long, distinct features of the Korean traditional architectures.
-For example, the Korean Dancheong is characterized by bright, sophisticated and extremely delicate styles compared to the Chinese designs.
-While the Chinese building designs are simple and bold in colour, the Korean Dancheongs are often colourful and have more highly decorative patterns.
-Compared to the Japanese design, the Korean Dancheong is also used to decorate both the interior and exterior of buildings.
-Japanese-style polychrome isn't commonly seen on architecture due to Japan's Shinto emphasis on purity, with wood left in natural state, as exemplified by Ise shrine and Izumo taisha.

 History

+丹青 (Danqing/Dancheong) was documented in the Rites of Zhou (周礼·秋官司寇), a Chinese text written between 300 BC and 200 BC.

+The origin of the word danqing comes from the combination of the Chinese characters dan (丹) and qing (青).
+Dan (丹) refers to dansha(丹砂, lit. cinnabar), a red or vermillion mineral pigment, and qing (青) refers to qingyu (青雘), a cyan or blue-green mineral pigment.
+Because ancient Chinese paintings often used these two colors, danqing became a synonym for painting in the Chinese language.
+Throughout its history, danqing has taken on multiple meanings, and may refer to: